lee-moss/Azure_Netflix_Project/README.md

 # Azure Netflix Clone Infrastructure

-THIS IS AN ONGOING PROJECT AND WILL BE UPDATED FREQUENTLY

 This project contains the Infrastructure as Code (IaC) for deploying a Netflix clone application on Azure using Terraform and Azure DevOps for CI/CD.

 ![Infrastructure Diagram](diagram.png)